CS Student Ambassadors/Research Scholars (CS STARS)

 • Participate in research and develop an ongoing engagement with faculty and their research group

-• Serve as ambassadors to recruit women who are interested in the CS majors
+• Serve as ambassadors to recruit underrepresented prospective students who are interested in the CS majors

-• Facilitate activities and maintain departmental connections among undergraduate women in computing
+• Facilitate activities and maintain departmental connections among undergraduate students in computing

 Eligibility and Application Information

-Applications are open to all Illinois undergraduate students who are interested in pursuing research and empowering women in Computer Science.
+Applications are open to all Illinois undergraduate CS and blended CS students who are interested in pursuing research and empowering students in Computer Science.

 • Research (e.g., Summer Research Experiences for Undergraduates)